Co-Parenting A Dog After A Break-Up

 So, your relationship has come to an end.
 This can be a painful and emotionally difficult time for both parties, particularly if you have to divide any belongings you might share.
 This upheaval can be made even more tricky if you are both parents to a pet, you both share and love.

-Thankfully, if you’re married and the break up has been difficult to negotiate, laws in US states like Illinois, California, and Alaska (along with some others), have passed legislation over the past few years that means pets are now treated as people in divorce proceedings.
+Thankfully, if you’re married and the break-up has been difficult to negotiate, laws in US states like Illinois, California, and Alaska (along with some others), have passed legislation over the past few years that means pets are now treated as people in divorce proceedings.
 A judge in these states has the discretion to elect who gets custody.
 They can also suggest split custody if they think it is in the best interest of the pet!
-Although, other states and countries like the UK still view pets as property so they might not be so compassionate if your break up finds itself in court…
+Although, other states and countries like the UK still view pets as property so they might not be so compassionate if your break-up finds itself in court…

-However, let’s draw on the positive here: split custody and co-parenting a pet is possible and if you think you and your ex can be amicable, it might be a great path to pursue (and help ease any heartache a little!).
+However, let’s draw on the positive here: split custody and co-parenting a dog is possible and if you think you and your ex can be amicable, it might be a great path to pursue (and help ease any heartache a little!).

 Before you proceed with co-parenting you have to question whether it’s the fairest thing for your pet.
-If you have a nervous dog, or a scatty cat, moving homes regularly can be extremely stressful for them, causing behavioral problems and anxiety.
+If you have a nervous dog, or a scatty cat, moving homes regularly can be extremely stressful for them, causing behavioral problems and anxiousness.
 The welfare of your pet will suffer even more if you or your ex are using them as an emotional blackmail tool.

-It’s not impossible to get an anxious natured pet settled eventually, but it can take patience.
+It’s not impossible to get an anxious-natured pet settled eventually, but it can take patience.
 If the going back and forth between homes is causing them too much panic and you and your ex cannot keep to a strict and minimally disturbed routine, you have to ask yourselves: is this situation really working for your precious pooch too?

-Setting clear custody rules is imperative for a happy co-parenting relationship.
+Setting clear custody rules is imperative for co-parenting a dog.
 It might be as simple as splitting the week in half, or if one of you has a more flexible work arrangement, perhaps it’s weekdays at one and weekends at the other.
 Either way, it should be maintained and kept as regular as possible, to benefit your dog’s stress levels, and help manage their behavior.
 A distressed or confused dog will act up, just like a child, so it’s important to let them know when and where they’re coming and going.